 Our museum exhibits introduce you to our very personal history–native peoples, aviators, gold seekers, trappers–many ordinary people made a name for themself and are now an important part of Talkeetna’s past.

-The museum’s other buildings–historic railroad buildings, circa 1920s, that were relocated here–offer even more historic photos and exhibition pieces from the old days.
+The museum’s other buildings–historic railroad buildings, circa 1920s, that were relocated here–offer more historic photos and exhibition pieces from the old days.
 One of the Museum buildings holds the Mountain Exhibit, showing Denali (Mt.
 McKinley) and its surrounding peaks of the Alaska Range as a room-size model.
 The model is owned by the National Park Service and the museum houses it.
 Here you can learn about the history of mountaineering.
 Ask about lectures that are held in this building regularly throughout the summer.

 Winter: from mid September to mid May we are open on weekends only.
 Saturdays and Sundays 11 AM – 4 PM.
 Or check with us to see availability.
 We have been known to open up for groups and events.
 The manager is known to keep odd hours in winter!

 Summer: We are open every day May 7 thru September 19 from 10 AM to 6 PM.
 Yes, we are open Memorial Day, Labor Day, Fourth of July.

-Admission: $3 per person.
-Children age 7 and under are free.
+Admission: $5 per person/$4 seniors & military.
+Children age 10 and under are free.
 Members of the society are free.
-In summer, members can park for free in our parking area (otherwise parking comes with the price of admission.
+In summer, members can park for free in our parking area (otherwise parking comes with the price of admission).